Mississippi Layoffs — December 2011

 | KI's Manufacturing | Tupelo | 31 | Closure |

-The largest notice was filed by Huntington Ingalls at its Pascagoula facility, reporting 500 affected workers.
+The single largest action involved Huntington Ingalls at its Pascagoula facility, reporting 500 affected workers.
 Associated Building Services followed with 320 workers.

 Trend & Outlook